integreat-io/integreat/README.md

   `identId` is provided.
 This is built into Integreat.
 - `options`: Will pass on the options as authentication, so whatever you provide here is the authentication.
 What options to provide, then, is depending on what the relevant transporter requires.
+For outgoing actions, the options are provided as is.
+Incoming action are validated agains the values given in the options (the keys may be dot notation paths in this case, and `identId` is excluded).
+An ident with the `identId` from the options as `id`, is returned if the action matches.
 This is built into Integreat.
 - `token`: A simple way of authenticating with a given token.
 For HTTP requests, the token will be provided as a `Authorization` header, and a configurable prefix like `Basic` or `Bearer`.
 This is built into Integreat.